 Bergen has a parliamentary model of government.
-The City Council elects the City Government, an executive body, which answers to the City Council, just as a national government answers to a national parliament.
+The City Government is an executive body, which answers to the City Council, just as a national government answers to a national parliament.

-The City Government consists of 7 members called Commissioners.
+The City Government consists of 7 members called Commissioners or Vice Mayors.

 One does not need to be a member of the City Council to become a Commissioner.
-The Commissioners have a function similar to that of government ministers, and the Chief Commissioner/the Leader of the City Government is the "Prime Minister" of Bergen.
+The Commissioners have a function similar to that of government ministers, and the Chief Commissioner/the Governing Mayor is the "Prime Minister" of Bergen.

 The City Government is accountable to the City Council and dependent on its confidence.
 The City Council can vote to dismiss the City Government or some of the Commissioners by a vote of no confidence.
 Accordingly, the City Government or one or more of the Commissioners may choose to withdraw from office or demand a vote of confidence to go on.